-The University of Miami and Miami Dade College have collaborated on the Bridge to the Baccalaureate Program since 1994.
-The long-term goal of the program is to encourage students from underrepresented groups in the sciences to pursue doctoral degrees in the biomedical sciences.
+The University of Miami (UM) and Miami Dade College (MDC) have collaborated on the Bridge to the Baccalaureate Program since 1994.
+The long-term goal of the program is to encourage students from underrepresented groups in the sciences to pursue PhDs in the biomedical sciences.
 It is designed to facilitate their transition into the biomedical sciences at UM.
-It is not a pre-medical program.
+It is NOT a pre-medical program.

-The Bridge program is funded and supported by the National Institute of General Medical Sciences and the Howard Hughes Medical Institute.
-The key components of the Bridge program are: research experiences, faculty mentoring, special courses, and travel to national science meetings.
+The Bridge Program is funded and supported by the National Institute of General Medical Sciences (NIGMS) and the Howard Hughes Medical Institute (HHMI).
+The key components of the Bridge Program are: Research Experiences, Faculty Mentoring, Special Courses, and Travel to National Science Meetings.

 Applicants must be U.S. Citizens or permanent residents and members of an underrepresented group in the sciences.

-Miami Dade College is a two-year, state-supported college with seven campuses and two centers.
-It’s the largest institution of higher learning in the country and it is also one of the best.
+Miami Dade College is a two-year state supported community college with eight campuses and numerous outreach centers.
+It’s one of the largest community colleges in the country and it is also one of the best.
 Founded in 1926, the University of Miami is the largest private research institution in the southern United States.
-UM has become a model of excellence in the recruitment, education, and graduation of students in underrepresented groups in the biomedical sciences.
+University of Miami has become a model of excellence in the recruitment, education and graduation students in underrepresented groups in the biomedical sciences.

 The student must complete the application, submit an updated high school transcript, and two letters of recommendation from high school teachers and/or counselors.
-Applications should be submitted to The Honors College director on the campus to which the student plans to attend.Get the Application
+Applications should be submitted to The Honors College director on the campus to which the student plans to attend by June 1, 2016.

 Learn more about the program from Dr. Michael S. Gaines, professor and assistant provost of undergraduate research and community outreach at the University of Miami.Read the letter